Nerdware-LLC/fixit-web/README.md

 ---

-### 👨‍💻 Front-End Development

-Welcome to the team.
-Please review the info below to familiarize yourself with the project.

-> 💡 If you have any questions, please don't hesitate to ask.

 ### 🗺 Project Layout

 - [`__mocks__`](/__mocks__) &nbsp; Mock npm modules (these are automatically mocked in test files, [see here](#auto-mocked-node-modules)).